laforge49/abc-bank/README.md

 * A customer can transfer between their accounts
 * Change **Maxi-Savings accounts** to have an interest rate of 5% assuming no withdrawals in the past 10 days otherwise 0.1%
 * Interest rates should accrue daily (incl. weekends), rates above are per-annum

+## Feature Rejection

+Customer transactions between accounts has been put on hold as currently there are no transaction types and all transactions are per account.

+## Changes

+* Maxi-Savings interest rates have been updated as requested.
+* Interest rates are accrued daily, with consideration for leap year.
+* Transactions are now for a specified date rather than "now", and must be added in chronological order.
+* Withdrawal amounts must not exceed the current account balance.
+* Statements are per a given date and include bot transaction dates and interest earnings.